Ahmedismail00/laravel-project-generator/README.md

     ];
 ```

-Then you need to run this command to start creating your modules files.
+- Now you need to run this command to start creating your modules files.
 ```bash
 php artisan generator:modules
 ```